 Usually 4-6 treatments sessions are advised 4-6 weeks apart.
 Hair texture, thickness, and growth of new hair follicles will begin as soon as 2 weeks after initial treatment.
 We advise patients to wait 3-6 months after initial treatment before assessing final results.

 Cost of PRP Injections for Hair Restoration

-PRP Treatments cost $800 per session.
-Typically 4-6 treatments session are recommended spaced 4-6 weeks apart.
+PRP Treatments cost $1000 per session.
+Typically 4-6 treatment sessions are recommended spaced 4-6 weeks apart.

 Preparation for PRP Injections for Hair Loss

 - For 2 weeks before your appointment avoid nuts, seeds, fish, fish oil, NSAIDs, supplements, and anything that prolongs bleeding.
 This will significantly help minimize bruising, bleeding and swelling after your injections.
 Read our Guidelines on Foods and Medications to Avoid Prior to Injections.

 - You can start Arnica supplements a week prior to injection to help with post injection bruises.
 Arnica helps to speed up the fading away of bruises.
 Arnica supplements can be found in most health supplement isles at your local Whole Foods, GMC or CVS, as well as purchased from The Naderi Center.

 - Talk to your primary care doctor or physician specialist.
 If you are on blood thinners, you may need to stop these a few days to weeks prior to your injection treatment.
 Speak to your prescribing physician regarding if it is safe to stop these medications as well as to obtain instructions about when to stop and restart the medication.
 We do not recommend patients that are on life saving medications stop their medications in order to have any cosmetic procedures performed.